top of page

 - LANZAROTE -

 "Better to see something once than hear about it a thousand times"

 Lagomar Museum is one of our favorite places in Lanzarote.
-And of course is much more than just a museum.
+And of course, is much more than just a museum.
 It is a museum with a famous restaurant.
 A house caught in the Volcano bubble in the small village of Nazaret.
 Spacious with lush vegetation and with the most amazing flooring of the house.
-It is like a beautiful labyrinth house with many beautiful places, each with its own powerful but also relaxful vibe.
+It is like a beautiful labyrinth house with many beautiful places, each with its own power but also relax vibe.

 The house has an interesting story of how it became a public museum.
 Originally conceived by the most famous architect from Lanzarote, César Manrique, and designed by the artist Jesús Soto for the British developer Sam Benady with an architectural vision that could evoke mental imagery from the Arabian night's mythology.